treeman/jonashietala/drafts/rewriting_my_static_site_in_rust_for_fun_and_profit.markdown

    On my crappy laptop a full site rebuild (not including compilation time) now takes 4 seconds.
 An 18x performance improvement is not too shabby I'd say.
 I'm sure this could be improved further---for example I use [rayon][] for file IO while async would be more beneficial, and I don't have a caching system so I regenerate all files every time I build.
 (During watching it's smarter though.)

-   Please note that this is not to say that Rust this much faster than Haskell, rather a comparison of two implementations.
-I'm sure someone could make it super fast in Haskell too.
+   Please note that this is not to say that Rust this much faster than Haskell, instead see it as a comparison of two implementations.
+I'm sure someone could make it super fast in Haskell.

 2. **A single dependency**